 - Tax code notices

 - Taxable expenses or benefits

 - Payroll Giving Scheme documents if they apply to your business

-Every time a new employee joins your business, you’ll need to update HMRC and your Pay As You Earn online account so that both you and your new team member will receive and make the right payments.
-To register your employee, you’ll need to fill out what’s called a Full Payment Submission for the first time you pay them.
-You submit this using your payroll software and you need lots of information to hand to be able to fill out the form, much of which you’ll be able to learn from their P45 from their previous employment.
-You’ll need your employee’s:
+Every time a new employee joins your business, you will need to update HMRC and your Pay As You Earn online account, so that both you and your new team member will receive and make the right payments.
+To register your employee, you will need to fill out what is called a Full Payment Submission for the first time you pay them.
+You submit this using your payroll software and you need lots of information to hand to be able to fill out the form, much of which you will be able to learn from their P45 from their previous employment.
+You will need your employee’s:

 - Full name